 - h.
 Mouth sores associated with the child's inability to control his or her saliva, until the child's physician or the local health department states that the child is noninfectious; - i.
 Rash with fever or behavior change, unless a physician has determined the illness to be noncommunicable; - j.
 Purulent conjunctivitis, until 24 hours after treatment has been initiated; - k.
 Impetigo, until 24 hours after treatment has been initiated; - I. Strep throat (streptococcal pharyngitis), until 24 hours after treatment has been initiated and until the child has been without fever for 24 hours; - m.
 Head lice, until the morning after the first treatment; - n.
 Scabies, until the morning after the first treatment; - o.
 Chicken pox (varicella), until at least 6 days after onset of rash; - p.
 Whooping cough (pertussis), until 5 days of antibiotic treatment have been completed; - q.
 Mumps, until 9 days after onset of parotid gland swelling; - r.
 Measles, until 4 days after disappearance of the rash; or - s.
-Symptoms that may be indicative of one of the serious, communicable diseases identified in the Illinois Department of Public Health Control of Communicable Diseases Code (77 III.
+Symptoms that may be indicative of one of the serious, communicable diseases identified in the Illinois Department of Public Health Control of Communicable Diseases Code (77 Ill.
 Adm.
 Code 690). - 9.
-Space shall be provided for a child who becomes ill at the center.
-The space shall be ventilated and heated, within sight and hearing of an adult and equipped with a cot and materials that can be easily cleaned and sanitized. - 10.
-The center shall report any known or suspected case or carrier of communicable disease to local health authorities and comply with the Illinois Department of Public Health's Control of Communicable Diseases Code (77 Ill.
+The center shall report any known or suspected case or carrier of communicable disease to local health authorities and comply with the Illinois Department of Public Health's Control of Communicable Diseases Code (77 III.
 Adm.
 Code 690).
-The center shall maintain a file of reported illnesses that may indicate possible infectious disease. - 11.
-Readmission to our program after exclusion: - a.
-A note from a medical provider is required for re-admission following three days or more of absences due to illness. - b.
-The child may be readmitted when the risk of transmission is determined to no longer be present and medical clearance is provided. - 12.
+The center shall maintain a file of reported illnesses that may indicate possible infectious disease. - 10.
+Readmission to our program after exclusion: - A note from a medical provider is required for re-admission following three days or more of absences due to illness. - b.
+The child may be readmitted when the risk of transmission is determined to no longer be present and medical clearance is provided. - 11.
 In case contagious illness is confirmed by a physician, other caregivers in the program must be notified.
 All communication will be done in a manner that is informative, but also protects the confidentiality.